greenrobotllc/bio-neighbor/SETUP_XCODE.md

    - **App Category:** Utilities (or Science)

 4. **Signing & Capabilities Tab:**
-   - **App Sandbox:** **DISABLE** (or configure network permissions)
+   - **App Sandbox:** Keep enabled for security (recommended)
-     - The app needs to:
-       - Start Python subprocess
+     - Add minimal entitlements:
-       - Make HTTP requests to localhost:5000
+       - **Outgoing Connections (Client)** - for HTTP requests to localhost:5000
-       - Access files in the project directory
+       - **User Selected File** - if you need file access
+     - If you must disable sandbox (not recommended):
+       - Only for development/testing
+       - Production apps should use proper entitlements

 5. **Build Settings:**
    - Search for "Swift Language Version"